kelloggm/object-construction-checker/README.md

 and assigning a default value to the builder's field), the checker will treat that field as defaulted *most of the time*.
 In particular, it will not treat it as defaulted if it is defined in bytecode rather than in source code.

+## Checking must-call obligations

+By specifying the `-AcheckMustCall` command-line option, the checker can also check that each expressions **must-call obligations** are satisfied before it is de-allocated.
+A must-call obligation is a method that an object should call before it is de-allocated, such as `close()` for a `Socket`.
+See the file `must-call-checker/README.md` for details on how to specify must-call obligations; the checker runs with a default set that checks classes that implement `java.io.Closeable`.

 ## More information